peterarose/ultrafastultrafast/README.md

 The folder describing the system parameters must have the following two files:

 eigenvalues.npz - a numpy archive with the following keys:
-'GSM': containing all eigenvalues in the ground state manifold
+- 'GSM': containing all eigenvalues in the ground state manifold
-'SEM': containing all eigenvalues in the singly excited manifold
+- 'SEM': containing all eigenvalues in the singly excited manifold
-'DEM' (optional): containing all eigenvalues in the doubly excited manifold
+- 'DEM' (optional): containing all eigenvalues in the doubly excited manifold

-mu_GSM_to_SEM_cartesian.npy - a numpy array of dipole matrix elements
-the array must have three indices [i,j,k]
-i - index of the singly excited eigenstate
-j - index of the ground eigenstate
-k - cartesian coordinate (x,y,z)

-Optional files:
-mu_SEM_to_DEM_cartesian.npy - a numpy array of dipole matrix elements
-the array must have three indices [i,j,k]
-i - index of the doubly excited eigenstate
-j - index of the singly excited eigenstate
-k - cartesian coordinate (x,y,z)

-GSM_to_SEM_boolean_overlaps.npy - a boolean numpy array
-the array must have two indices [i,j]
-i - index of the singly excited eigenstate
-j - index of the ground eigenstate
-Each entry specifies whether or not the corresponding dipole matrix element
-contributes to the calculations (1 if yes, 0 if no)

-SEM_to_DEM_boolean_overlaps.npy - a boolean numpy array
+mu.npz - a numpy archive with the following keys:
-the array must have two indices [i,j]
-i - index of the doubly excited eigenstate
-j - index of the singly eigenstate
-Each entry specifies whether or not the corresponding dipole matrix element
-contributes to the calculations (1 if yes, 0 if no)
+- 'GSM_to_SEM': containing a 3d numpy array with indicies [i,j,k] of the dipole elements connecting the GSM eigenstates (index j) to the SEM eigenstates (index i).
+The thid index k = 0,1,2 corresonds to cartesian coordinates k = x,y,z
+- 'SEM_to_DEM' (optional): containing a 3d numpy array with indicies [i,j,k] of the dipole elements connecting the SEM eigenstates (index j) to the DEM eigenstates (index i).
+The thid index k = 0,1,2 corresonds to cartesian coordinates k = x,y,z